By 2500 B.C.E. an ancient people dwelt in the northern parts of Mesopotamia.

 It would seem more than probable, based on the assimilation of various sources, that many Habiru perhaps bought their independence, thus, reintegrated themselves back into society.

-Nadav Na'aman points to a remarkable similarity between the condition of the "Hebrews" mentioned in the Old Testament.
+Nadav Na'aman points to a remarkable similarity between the condition of the Hebrews mentioned in the Old Testament, and Habirus mentioned in these texts.
 He makes the point that nearly all references to Hebrews in the Old Testament parallel the condition of the Habiru during the second millennium.

 In any case, the Hurrians treated the Habiru as an important part of society, though still on the fringes in many cases.
 We can date these documents rather precisely because the ruins at Nuzi correspond with Arrapha being destroyed in the fifteenth century by the Assyrian Empire.